Photoshop Layers Panel Essentials

 Changing The Thumbnail Image Size

-One last feature of the Layers panel that often comes in handy is the option to change the size of the thumbnails.
-Larger thumbnail images may make it easier for us to preview the contents of each layer, but they also take up more room, limiting the number of layers we can see at once in the Layers panel without having to start scrolling.
-To view more layers, we can simply make the thumbnail images smaller, and we can do that by clicking on the menu icon in the top right corner of the Layers panel, then choosing Panel Options from the menu:
+One last feature of the Layers panel that often comes in handy is the ability to change the size of the preview thumbnails.
+Larger thumbnails make it easier for us to preview the contents of each layer, but they also take up more room, limiting the number of layers we can see at once in the Layers panel without having to start scrolling.
+Large thumbnails can also cause your layer names to appear truncated since they can't fit entirely within the layer row.

 This opens the Layers Panel Options dialog box.
-At the top of the dialog box is the Thumbnail Size option with three size choices and an option to turn the thumbnail images off (None).
-I wouldn’t recommend choosing None, but I’ll select the smaller of the three sizes:
+At the top of the dialog box is the Thumbnail Size option with three sizes to choose from, as well as an option to turn the preview thumbnails off completely (None).
+I wouldn't recommend choosing None, but I'll select the smallest of the three sizes:

-Once you’ve chosen a size, click OK to close out of the dialog box, and we can see in my Layers panel that everything now looks more compact.
+Once you've chosen a size, click OK to close out of the dialog box.
+We can see in my Layers panel that, with the preview thumbnails now much smaller, everything fits much better.
 You can go back and change the thumbnail size at any time: